 - And after 30 years in the business, and in an musical landscape where sites like YouTube have made comedy music commonplace, Weird Al's savvy marketing ploy for Mandatory Fun (debuting each song on a different website) combined with a brilliant batch of music scored him and his bandmates their first-ever #1 album.

-- Long Runner Line Up: Jon "Bermuda" Schwartz, Jim West, and Steve Jay have been with him for almost as long.
-This is an unusual example in that these three are almost totally overshadowed by Weird Al himself.
+- Long-Runner Lineup: Jon "Bermuda" Schwartz, Jim West, and Steve Jay have been with him for almost as long.
+The lineup's only change since then has been the addition of Ruben Valtierra, and that lineup has been stable since around 1992 or so.
+This is an unusual example in that these four are almost totally overshadowed by Al himself.

 - Love Martyr: "You Don't Love Me Anymore" takes this trope to extremes.